-(1) Vacant property that allows residential use according to the Future Land Use Map.
-The maximum allowable density shall be used in calculating the

-- number of available units on vacant acreage.
+- (1) Vacant property that allows residential use according to the Future Land Use Map.
+The maximum allowable density shall be used in calculating the number of available units on vacant acreage.
 For the purpose of this calculation, the maximum allowable density for wetlands shall be one-half the density of a given future land use designation. - (2) Subdivided single family and duplex lots.
-The following lot types shall be included in the residential capacity calculation: - (a) Vacant single family or duplex lots of record as of 1982 developed prior to the County's tracking of development approvals. - (b) Vacant single family or duplex lots of record platted after 1982. - (3) Potential for residential development in Mixed-Use overlays and the CRA Center and CRA Neighborhood future land use designations. - (4) Excess vacant housing not in use by permanent or seasonal residents.
+The following lot types shall be included in the residential capacity calculation: - (a) Vacant single family or duplex lots of record as of 1982 developed prior to the County's tracking of development approvals. - (b) Vacant single family or duplex lots of record platted after 1982. - (3) Potential for residential development in Mixed Use overlays. - (4) Excess vacant housing not in use by permanent or seasonal residents.
 Excess vacant housing is a vacancy rate higher than 3% of the number of housing units in actual use.
 American Community Survey Data shall be used as source data between Decennial Census years. - (5) The eastern Urban Service District and the Indiantown Urban Service District shall be considered separately.